BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 ### Lots of AutoScalingGroups

 We had a dozen AutoScalingGroups per cluster.
-This is both for resiliency and because we use Spot instances.
+This was both for resiliency and because we use Spot instances.
 With Spot instance reclaims, we needed to have a lot of instance types and family types: m5.4xlarge, c5.4xlarge, m5n.8xlarge, etc.
 This is an autoscaler recommendation to split AutoScalingGroups so that [each ASG has the same amount of RAM and number of CPU cores](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/aws/README.md#using-mixed-instances-policies-and-spot-instances) when using mixed instances policies.
 As a result, we had ASGs like: